 Since 2001 Carol has been the Executive Officer of FMPLLEN, working with others to develop opportunities for youth and families in the Frankston Mornington Peninsula Region, focussing on vulnerable and disadvantage youth.

-Carol has spent much of her working career as EO in not for profits and charities such as The Portsea Camp and Girl Guides Victoria.
-For the past 10 years she has been working with the Koori Community in the Goulburn Valley.
-Her role as Chief Executive Officer of the Rumbalara Football Netball Club saw her passion for sport combine with the management of social, health, education and sporting activities.
-The last 5 years Carol was Manager of the Centre for Koori Education at GOTAFE.
+Carol has spent much of her working career as an EO in not for profits and charities such as The Portsea Camp and Girl Guides Victoria Rumbalara Football Netball Club and GOTAFE Koori Department.

 Jo is trained as a secondary teacher, adult education trainer, counsellor and careers practitioner.
 Her back ground is in programs and working with at risk youth in corrections and education settings.
 Jo has worked with numerous RTO’s and TAFEs, providing flexible and alternative education options and within intervention programs such as Jobs Pathways, CBE, and in a number of education, training and management contexts.